Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/basics/adding.rst

 .. figure:: /images/modeling_meshes_editing_basics_adding_quad.png
    :align: right

-   Fig. 4 - Quad from an Edge with :kbd:`Ctrl-LMB`.
+   Quad from an Edge with source automatically rotated.

 If you have two vertices selected and already connected with an edge, left-click while pressing :kbd:`Ctrl-LMB` will create a planar face, also known as a quad.
 Blender will follow your mouse cursor